Opt-In & Opt-Out Forms

 What are the differences between the opt-in and opt-out approaches?

 With an opt-in approach, the parent has to actively enroll their child in the human sexuality curriculum by signing a form and having the child return it to his/her teacher.
 With an opt-out approach, a notification is sent home to all students, and the child only returns the signed form if their parent/guardian does not want them to participate in the curriculum.
 If the form is not returned, the child remains in the class.
 In accordance with Texas law, school districts must inform parents of their right to remove their child from the human sexuality curriculum without academic punishment or penalty.
-However, school districts have the option to determine whether to use an opt-in or opt-out approach.
+Please note that in accordance with Texas state law, public school districts must use an opt-in approach.
 This chart summarizes possible advantages and disadvantages for each approach.

 Either of the two sample forms provided may be used depending on whether the site/school district has an opt-in or opt-out approach.
 These are only guidelines– each site/school district should adapt or develop a form that best suits their district’s needs.